 2. With machine at medium-high speed, cream butter and sugar until light and creamy.
 Stop machine, with a spatula, scrape bottom and sides of mixer bowl to ensure even mixing.
 Mix another 1 minute.
 At this point, your batter should leave a ribbon trail when you lift your whisk up.
 All this should take you about 2 to 3 minutes.

-1. With machine at medium speed, add 1/4 cup of the eggs and beat 1 minute.
+1. With machine at low-medium speed, add 1/4 cup of the eggs and beat 1 minute.
 Stop the machine, lift whisk and scrape bottom and sides of bowl to quickly and evenly incorporate batter.

-3. After the final scraping of the bottom and sides of the mixer bowl, turn the machine back on to medium high speed and let it run for 1 additional minute to totally incorporate eggs.
+3. After the final scraping of the bottom and sides of the mixer bowl, turn the machine back on to medium speed and let it run for 1 additional minute to totally incorporate eggs.

 Add yogurt, vanilla, orange juice & zest